32 Truths and a Lie

 I’ve called six different states home.

-I sold Mary Kay to help fund a trip to Honduras.
+I sold Mary Kay to help fund a trip to Honduras (gotta thank my sister for that!).

 Crabbing for Blue Claw’s is a guilty pleasure.